Nico Hoerner Preview, Player Props: Cubs vs. Tigers

 Nico Hoerner At The Plate

-- Looking at the 115 games he has played this year, he's hit a long ball in nine of them (7.8%), and in 1.7% of his trips to the plate.
+- Looking at the 116 games he has played this season, he's went deep in nine of them (7.8%), and in 1.7% of his trips to the plate.

-- Hoerner has driven in a run in 36 games this year (31.3%), including 16 games with more than one RBI (13.9%).
-He has also driven in three or more of his team's runs in five contests.
+- Hoerner has driven home a run in 36 games this season (31.0%), including more than one RBI in 13.8% of his games and producing three or more of his team's runs on five occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.